websanco/liferay-learn/docs/dxp-cloud/latest/en/getting-started/configuring-your-gitlab-repository.md

     git push gitlab branch-name
     ```

-1. Navigate to the _Builds_ page in the DXP Cloud console.
+1. Navigate to the _Builds_ page in the DXP Cloud Console.

 1. Verify that the build displays for the pushed branch on the _Builds_ page.

 ### Verifying Builds from Merge Requests

-To confirm that new merge requests are triggering Jenkins builds:
+Verify that new merge requests trigger Jenkins builds:

 1. Create a merge request from the any branch to the `develop` branch.

 1. Verify that a new build is created for the merge request.

-1. Navigate to the _Builds_ page in the DXP Cloud console.
+1. Navigate to the _Builds_ page in the DXP Cloud Console.

 1. Click the links for the branch and commit in the appropriate build.